mayerbry/VISCDataPackageTemplate/README.md

 ## BAMA Notes

+In the `inst/exdata` folder of this package, you'll find a file called `arp.csv` that contains the Antigen Reagent Project antigen panels and clades.

 For QCing BAMA data, we have worked out the following process with the Tomaras lab:
 1. Build package and internally QC and sanity check the data
 2. Make sure you run `writePerm()` in your BAMA code with `qc=TRUE`.
 This outputs a CSV QC file for lab programmatic QC.